Banjo-Kazooie

 Mumbo Tokens

-There are 116 Mumbo Tokens in the game, but if you aren't careful, only 115 can be collected.
-This is because two tokens in Mad Monster Mansion, one inside a breakable keg in the wine cellar and the other next to the Jiggy found by flushing down Loggo the toilet, have been assigned the same bit in memory, so collecting one of these causes the other to disappear.
+There are 116 Mumbo Tokens in the game, but if you aren't careful, only 114 can be collected.
+This is because of two tokens in Mad Monster Mansion and Click Clock Wood respectively.
+Inside Mad Monster Mansion, one inside a breakable keg in the wine cellar and the other next to the Jiggy found by flushing down Loggo the toilet, have been assigned the same bit in memory, so collecting one of these causes the other to disappear.
+Inside Click Clock Wood, one in the bramble in Spring and the other next to Eyrie in Spring, have also been assigned the same bit in memory, so if you collect one and leave the area before collecting the other, it disappears.

 There is a way to collect all 116 tokens legitimately: if you enter the cellar without collecting the token, then collect the token in Loggo, the token will still be there in the cellar.
-This is because the cellar remains partially loaded if you've been in it before.
+If you collect the Eyrie token and Bramble token without dying or leaving the world, they will also be both collectable.

 Conga's Early Name